-If there’s a problem with your how your lower intestinal tract (colon, rectum, and anus) are working, you have “functional constipation.”
+If there’s a problem with how your lower intestinal tract (colon, rectum, and anus) is working, you have “functional constipation.”
 But if that's not the case, you could have “secondary constipation” -- that’s when it’s brought on by a medical problem or a medication you take.

 Is It Your Medications?

 Some medications can cause constipation as a side effect.
 They include: